-One of my main projects is Dementia Talking: Care, conversation and communication project, the empirical component of which was funded by the British Academy.
+One of Elizabeth's main projects is Dementia Talking: Care, conversation and communication project, the empirical component of which was funded by the British Academy.
 The data-set consists of media representations of dementia, interview data with family carers of people living with dementia, and 45 hours of video-recordings of people with dementia in health care, care home and domestic settings.
 Dementia Talking aims to understand how talk about, and to, people with dementia is constructed, with the goal of improving communication with people with dementia, via the interlinked research questions: How is dementia represented in society?
 How are people with dementia communicated with, and about?
 How can the communication strategies of people with dementia and their carers be understood, improved and facilitated?
 In what ways can communication through everyday conversation improve the care of people with dementia?

 Other current and recent projects include:

 Civil Partnership, Marriage and Meaning Making for Same Sex Couples.Coventry University.
 April 2015-September 2016, CI with Dr Adam Jowett, Coventry University.